Social selling on LinkedIn is a powerful tactic for bringing in new leads and business opportunities.

 As a rule, write how you talk.
 Focus on educating your audience about something they care about, not selling them something.

-Find your social selling LinkedIn heroes and create posts that would make them proud.
 Uncover the techniques that drive the effects you also want to create in your posts.
 Then apply those tactics to your creations.

 There’s no need to rush or be someone you’re not.
-Follow Daniel’s advice to go slowly and post about topics that interest you (and your prospects).
+Follow Daniel’s advice to go slowly and post about topics that interest you (and your prospects):

 “It’s all about getting comfortable in your voice, writing your thoughts and opinions, and sharing those with your audience.
-Don’t look at the mountain and get intimidated - start nice and slow and take each step as it comes.” — Daniel Disney
+Don’t look at the mountain and get intimidated - start nice and slow and take each step as it comes.”

 Cognism had a competition to see who could get the most engagement from a post on LinkedIn.
 Of course, this post won.